hashkat/hashkat/docs/tutorial01.md

 `set output <filename>`

-when you first start up 'gnuplot' and prior to actually plotting the data.
+when you first start up Gnuplot and prior to actually plotting the data.

 ## Visualizing a Simple Network